 A productive offshoot of Hudson’s quest was the exploration, mapping, and settlement of northeastern America, similar to French efforts in the Midwest and Great Lakes (Chapter 3).
 Discovery of the important river bearing Hudson’s name might have come about because of a misunderstanding concerning research he gleaned from John Smith of the Jamestown Colony.
 When Indians directed Smith up the river and west (portaging canoes) to what he understood to be another sea, they were likely referring to the Great Lakes, not the Pacific Ocean.
 When Hudson’s men acted on Smith’s tip, they didn’t find the Pacific but they mapped and explored an important inland water route, including what they called the North River and we now call the Hudson.
 Further north, in Canada, Hudson’s men grew weary of their futile search somewhere in the middle of what became Hudson’s Bay and mutinied.
 With no China or pepper in sight, they callously cast their captain and his son overboard in a rowboat and they were never heard from again.
 His last words were “What do you mean by this?”

-The Dutch impacted American culture by importing sports such as golf, bowling, sledding, and skating, along with Santa Claus (Sinterklaas) and the Easter Bunny, and words including cookie, crib, duffel bag, and boss.
-Given that they only controlled the area for half a century, those are big contributions.
-Can you imagine the U.S. today without golf or Santa?
+The Dutch impacted American culture by importing sports such bowling, sledding, and skating, along with Santa Claus (Sinterklaas) and the Easter Bunny, and words including cookie, crib, duffel bag, and boss.
+Some scholars credit the Dutch with an early form of golf later refined in eastern Scotland.
+Given that they controlled the area for only half a century, those are big contributions.
+Can you imagine the U.S. today without Santa?
 And what do we leave Santa?
 Cookies.
 They also built a wall along the northern edge of New Amsterdam that became known as Wall Street, today in the far southern part of Manhattan near the Battery.
-Like Santa and golf, the businesses that operate on and around that iconic street are fundamental to American society.
-But the most important Dutch contributions were the pluralism and thriving commerce that still define New York City today.
+Banks, firms, and markets in that neighborhood are the heart of America’s financial sector.
+Dutch established the pluralism and commerce that still define New York City today.
 Even after England took over, they maintained the republican government and commitment to free trade established by Dutch politician Adriaen van der Donck.
-The Middle Colonies, including New York, Rhode Island (Chapter 6), and Pennsylvania (Chapter 7), were critical to establishing the freedoms later ensconced in the U.S. Constitution’s Bill of Rights.
+The Middle Colonies, including New York, Rhode Island (Chapter 6), and Pennsylvania (Chapter 7), were crucial to establishing the freedoms later ensconced in the U.S. Constitution’s Bill of Rights.

 The English gained control during the Anglo-Dutch wars and, at first, the Dutch didn’t put up much of a fight for the area, with Manhattan lightly defended.
 The two contestants were, by now, the reigning naval, slave-trading, and mercantile powers in the world and there was plenty of profit to go around for shareholders in their respective joint stock companies.
-Given the unpopularity of the West India Co.’s rule and the many English settlers already living there, England coaxed the Dutch into giving up their claim on New Netherland.
-In exchange, the Dutch received prosperous Run, a tiny nutmeg-producing island in the Indian Ocean, and Suriname, a colony on the northeastern coast of South America.
+Given the unpopularity of the West India Co.’s rule and the many English settlers already living there, England coaxed the Dutch into swapping their claim on New Netherland for prosperous Run, a tiny nutmeg-producing island in the Indian Ocean, and Suriname, a colony on the northeastern coast of South America.
 Thus, in 1664 New Netherland became the English colony of New York and New Amsterdam became New York City, sometimes known then as York City or York Island.
 New Netherland’s takeover was mostly peaceful, but British troops rampaged the Delaware Valley, massacring one entire village of Mennonites, and they sold some Dutch prisoners into indentured servitude in Virginia.

 Greater New York City retains the Dutch-named neighborhoods and boroughs of Harlem (Haarlem), Brooklyn (Breuckelen), Bronx (Bronc), Yonkers (Jonkheer), Staten Island (Staaten Eylandt), and Greenwich Village (Groenwijck).
 Brooklyn’s Bedford-Stuyvesant section, the notoriously rough “Bed-Stuy,” was named for Peter Stuyvesant.
 The blue and orange of the Dutch Republic flag appear on New York flags and seals and their pro basketball team, the Knickerbockers (the baseball Mets are also blue and orange, in their case a combination of the old Giants and Dodgers that left for California in the late 1950s).